h-dew/steamoji_copyparty/README.md

 # Steamoji Kelowna File Server

-## Running
+## About
-Place repo inside folder (name doesn't matter), with the "apprentices" folder as a sibling

 Uses [copyparty](https://github.com/9001/copyparty), runs on most Python versions.
 Version >=3.14 is needed for reflink deduplication support.
+Intended to be run on a Linux system, though it theoretically can run on others.

+## Install
+Clone this repository anywhere (`git clone https://github.com/h-dew/steamoji_copyparty`) and run `setup/first_time_setup.py` as sudo, ex: `sudo python3 setup/first_time_setup.py`.
+The contents of the repository will be copied to the current user's home folder.